yrmvgh/yiufcrawl/README.md

     * added subdued magic 3 mutation at the beginning, making it very easy for them to cast spells, but they are quite weak as a result.
       This enables them to cast high level, low power requirement spells early or even in heavy armour, that would be impossible for others.
     * their starting attributes are unusually low.
+    * they have a very low magic capacity.

 * Naga
     * increased effectiveness of their poison spitting ability, making them a bit easier in the beginning